openedx/openedx-events/docs/decisions/0015-outbox-pattern-and-production-modes.rst

 It's also conceivable that each Django server in the IDA could start a background process to act as an outbox-emptying worker.

-We're not planning on implementating either of these, but they should be drop-in replacements for the long-running management command, and could be developed in the future by deployers who need such an arrangement.
+We're not planning on implementing either of these, but they should be drop-in replacements for the long-running management command, and could be developed in the future by deployers who need such an arrangement.

 References
 **********